LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

     * Programming assignment walk through/introduction (new assignment every 3-4 weeks)
     * Studio introduction
 * Studio
-  * Students separate into assigned groups that are led by a TA
+  * Each class students separate into assigned groups that are led by a TA
   * Lasts 1 to 1.5 hours
   * TODO: how to describe what the groups do with the studio?
 * Programming Assignments